-During this 1-hour webinar you’ll learn about some famous unintended consequences and how we can avoid them in our own worlds using FMEA: Failure Mode & Effects Analysis.
+During this 1-hour Intermediate Webinar you’ll learn about some famous unintended consequences and how we can avoid them in our own worlds using FMEA: Failure Mode & Effects Analysis.

 - Introduction to the FMEA

 - What the role of risk is in process improvement